cubee-cb/linux-vr-compat/README.md

     - This also has a free standalone version on both PICO and Quest.
 - Vacation Simulator
 - VAIL
-    - Uses Denuvo Anti-cheat, EAC for VRC is as far as I'm willing to go.
+    - Uses Denuvo anti-cheat.
+Last ProtonDB report was 2 years ago.
+Coincidence?
+Remains to be seen.
 - ChilloutVR
 - Down the Rabbit Hole
 - Project Cars